Georgian–Ossetian conflict: 2004 clashes

 When Mikheil Saakashvili was elected president in 2004, his goal was to return the breakaway regions of Georgia to central control.

 Following the success in Adjara, President Mikheil Saakashvili's government turned their attention to South Ossetia.

-In June, the Georgians shut down the Ergneti market, which was a major trading point for contraband goods.
-This made the situation more tense.
+In June, Georgia shut down the Ergneti market to prevent the flow of contraband goods, regain the customs revenue and financially weaken the Ossetian separatist government which was relying on smuggling.
+At the same time, Georgia focused on supporting Ossetian activists like Fagu inspired by the Georgian Kmara to set the stage for the "Ossetian Revolution" against the government of South Ossetia.
+Tensions caused by anti-smuggling campaign soon led to the military hostilities.
 Georgia's regional administration began to restore the alternative road to Didi Liakhvi.

 On 7 July, Georgian peacekeepers intercepted a Russian convoy.
 The next day around 50 Georgian peacekeepers were disarmed and detained by the South Ossetian militias.
 The Georgian peacekeepers captured were all released on 9 July, with three exceptions.
 On 11 July 2004, Georgian president Saakashvili said the "crisis in South Ossetia is not a problem between Georgians and Ossetians.
 This is a problem between Georgia and Russia."

 On 5 August 2004, Russian State Duma issued an official statement concerning the aggravation of situation around South Ossetia and Abkhazia in connection "with political actions of Georgian authorities".
 The statement warned that Russia could get involved in the conflict and would take "appropriate actions in case the lives of Russian citizens were jeopardized".
-Hundreds of Russian volunteers, mainly Cossacks, stated their readiness to protect the people of South Ossetia should the conflict escalate any further.
+Hundreds of Russian volunteers, mainly Cossacks, stated their readiness to "protect the people of South Ossetia" should the conflict escalate any further.